porter-dev/porter-archive/README.md

 ## Getting Started
 1. Sign up and log into [Porter Dashboard](https://dashboard.getporter.dev).

-2. Create a Project and select a cloud provider you want to run a Kubernetes cluster in.
+2. Create a Project and select a cloud provider you want to provision a Kubernetes cluster in.

 3. Put in your credentials, then Porter will automatically provision a cluster and an image registry in your own cloud account.